alanrsoares/prelude-js/README.md

 # preλude-js
-Modular implementation of Haskell's Prelude in ES6
+Modular implementation of Haskell's Prelude library in ES6